 London 2017 Para Athletics and IAAF world championships

-Tom and Jon were selected as members of the manual therapies team to work at the para athletics and the IAAF world championships in London in July and August 2017.
+Tom was selected as members of the manual therapies team to work at the para athletics and the IAAF world championships in London in July and August 2017.
 Working with elite athletes is always a priveledge.
 The lessons learned at such events are transferable to clinic.

 Tom Hewetson BSc.
 (Hons).
 MSc.
 FOSCA

 Being appointed a fellow is the highest honour that can be bestowed upon a member of an association.